azat-co/aws-intermediate/02-modules.md

 # Verifying

 1. Observe the code deploy in the pipeline (Source and Beta stages)
-1. Copy public URL of one of your instances and navigate to it in the browser
+1. Copy the public URL of one of your instances and navigate to it in the browser
 1. Edit GitHub source (index.js)
 1. See changes